Alzheimer’s Awareness: Learn More About the Disease

 November is Alzheimer’s Awareness Month.
-A form of dementia, Alzheimer’s is a devastating disease to the person who suffers it, the people who care for the victims of the disease, the family whose member has the disease and the country as a whole.
+A form of dementia, Alzheimer’s Disease is devastating for its victims, their caregivers and families, and the country as a whole.

 - Alzheimer’s disease is the sixth leading cause of death in the United States.

-- More than 5 million Americans are living with Alzheimer’s disease.
+- More than 5 million Americans are presently living with Alzheimer’s disease.

 - By 2050, the number of Americans with Alzheimer’s disease could reach 16 million.